Buying real estate in Vietnam?

 Sources: Allen & Gledhill, The Investor, Arcadia Consulting

-12) You may invest in off-plan properties as Vietnamese people prefer new developments
+12) Consider investing in off-plan properties in Vietnam, as locals often prefer new developments

 Investing in off-plan properties in Vietnam can be a smart move because Vietnamese buyers often prefer new developments.